StudyFrenchSpanish

 And one each in Europe (Portugal), South America (Brazil), and Asia (Timor Leste).

-It is also spoken in the Portuguese islands of Madeira and Azores and a mandatory school subject in Uruguay and Argentina.
+It is also spoken in the Portuguese islands of Madeira and Azores and is a mandatory school subject in Uruguay and Argentina.

 Galician, spoken in Galicia (northwestern Spain), is merely a Portuguese dialect rather than an independent language; this would make northwestern Spain a part of the Lusophone world.